Design a poster

 • Avoid adding extra text on poster

-viz.seis.me for learning how to make good graphics
+viz.seis.me for tips on making good graphics

 Evaluation